Application dates

 A full list of the delivery materials that will be required if we fund your project is provided at Appendix A. The BFI is committed to ensuring that the cinema experience is open to all, especially to disabled audience members.
 It is therefore a requirement of our funding that the film is delivered with subtitles and audio description, and that the availability of these materials is publicised, and they are made available in time for any UK screenings of the film.

-5. Environmental sustainability, wellbeing and Step Up
+5. Environmental sustainability and wellbeing

 This section details the sustainability and wellbeing requirements of your application.
-It also includes information on the additional ‘Step Up’ fund.

 Environmental sustainability